Skip to main content

 }

-Grats automatically maps TypeScript types to GraphQL types:
+Grats maps TypeScript types to GraphQL types automatically:

 TypeScriptGraphQL